Measles resurgence in the Americas

 In November 2025, Canada lost its Measles Elimination Status after the virus had circulated for at least 12 months.
-Canada losing its elimination status also cost the Americas, the only measles free WHO region, its measles elimination status.
+As a consequence, the Americas, the only measles free WHO region, also lost its measles elimination status.

 History

-In 2016, the Americas was declared measles free.
+In 2016, the Americas were declared measles free.

-In 2018, Venezuela lost measles elimination status.
+In 2018, Venezuela lost its measles elimination status.

-In 2019, Brazil lost measles elimination status.
+In 2019, Brazil lost its measles elimination status.

 In 2024, the region regained its measles elimination status.

 "As of 7 November 2025, 12,596 confirmed measles cases have been reported across ten countries (approximately 95% of the Region’s cases in Canada, Mexico and US), a 30-fold increase compared to 2024."

 Canada

-In 1998 Canada was declared measles free.
+In 1998, Canada was declared measles free.

-In 2025, the virus had spread across every province but Newfoundland and Labrador as well as to the Northwest Territories with cases largely in Alberta and Ontario.
+In 2025, the virus had spread across every province (except Newfoundland and Labrador) as well as to the Northwest Territories with cases largely in Alberta and Ontario.